DataBiosphere/terra-cli/CONTRIBUTING.md

 The script to setup the initial set of test users on the SAM dev instance is in `tools/setup-test-users.sh`.
 Note that the current testing setup uses pre-defined users in the `test.firecloud.org` domain.
-There would be some refactoring involved in varying this domain also.
+There would be some refactoring involved in varying this domain.

-Note that the script takes an ADMIN email as a required argument.
+Note that the script takes an ADMIN groupemail as a required argument.
 This should be the email address of a SAM group that contains several admin emails (e.g. developer-admins group on the dev SAM deployment at the Broad contains the corporate emails of all PF team developers as of Sept 23, 2021).
 This is to prevent the team from losing access if the person who originally ran this script is not available.

+If the current server requires users to be invited before they can register, then the user who runs this script must be an admin user (i.e. a member of the `fc-admins` Google group in the SAM Gsuite).
+The script invites all the test users if they do not already exist in SAM, and this requires admin permissions.

 You can see the available test users on the users admin [page](https://admin.google.com/ac/users) with a `test.firecloud.org` GSuite account.